wen/override/level06/walkthrough.md

 Breakpoint 1: 0x080487bd => Jump to 0x080487ed
 Breakpoint 2: 0x08048869 => Show value in stack to get hash
 ```
-After calling `ptrace`, the program compares the return value of `ptrace` to `-1`, so we set first breakpoint `0x080487bd` before jump not equal instruction then jump to `0x80487ed`.
-Next, we set breakpoint `0x08048869` after the whole magic calculation procedure and before jump equal instruction.
+After calling `ptrace`, the program compares the return value of `ptrace` with `-1`, so we set first breakpoint `0x080487bd` before jump-not-equal instruction then jump to `0x80487ed`.
+Next, we set breakpoint `0x08048869` after the whole magic calculation procedure and before jump-equal instruction.

 ## Step 2.
 Run the program in GDB
 ```